The Run Down

 The overall plot of the game (without giving too much away) centers around the protagonist, Kratos, a Spartan warrior who serves Lord Ares, the Greek god of war.
 Kratos serves many different gods in each game who become antagonists, and Kratos becomes more enraged toward the Olympians.
 In a nut-shell, the series explains why there are no more Greek myths through Kratos seeking the demise of Olympus.
 The franchise consists of seven games total: a cell-phone game (God of War: Betrayal), two PlayStation 2 games (God of War and God of War II), two PlayStation Portable games (God of War: Chains of Olympus and God of War: Ghost of Sparta), and two PlayStation 3 games (God of War III and God of War: Ascension).
 God of War: Ascension (2013) is a prequel to the entire series, while God of War: Chains of Olympus (2008) is a prequel to the original God of War (2005).
 God of War: Ghost of Sparta (2010) is the next game in the series with God of War: Betrayal (2007) following.
 God of War II (2007) is the penultimate, and God of War III (2010) is the franchise’s final game.

 The graphics in God of War are known to be groundbreaking and amazing.
 Compared to high-definition systems such as PS4 and PS3, looking back at PS2 games seems a bit archaic.
 But there are upsides.
 You don’t have to worry about when Ps4 database is corrupted, for example, with these older games.
 It is a plug in and play experience compared to nowadays, where near every game comes with an install time beforehand.
 You can also enjoy the style for what it is, as these classic games really are artistically wonderful (despite their age), featuring incredibly realistic depictions of fire, flowing water, and other three-dimensional textures.
 Both PS2 games also feature incredible CGI for their in-game storytelling.
 God of War III for PS3 pushes the envelope even further.
 Not only is the game fully rendered in high-definition, but characters are made up of 20,000 polygons (three-dimensional “pixels” that comprise a video game) instead of the 5,000 on PS2 (which was initially a lot for its time) – players can now see the details of veins when Kratos flexes his muscles or blood on his face when he slaughters enemies.
 Kratos can also navigate moving levels during gameplay while battling enemies on top of complexly designed Titans.
 This type of gameplay necessitates vast scale differentiation and creates a more dynamic playing experience since the environments become so versatile; Kratos is the size of an ant compared to the giant Titans he is battling.
 In God of War III, for example, Kratos must defeat many enemies as he navigates the forests of the Titan Gaia, while she simultaneously climbs Mount Olympus.
 Moreover, the in-game camera system remains fixed throughout the series, so it can’t be controlled during gameplay.
 This makes for a more unique gaming experience and yields breathtaking cinematography.
+And remember, you can enhance gaming and media features by getting the best HDMI cable to link your console and TV – look at this if you need more information.

 Although the God of War franchise is strictly Sony-based (it’s only available on Playstation, sorry, Xbox fans!), it is a must-play game.
 It’s not every day that a franchise wins such acclaim through three different consoles in a timespan of eight years.
 It’s also a great way to interact with a modern retelling of Greek mythology, and there’s no going wrong with top-of-the-line graphics and great gameplay.
 What makes this series especially unique is that each game’s plot is interwoven in a greater story that echoes the interrelated stories of Greek mythology.
 Just as the Greeks were innovators of their time by crafting a creative mythology that has influenced the culture and literature of the Western world for generations, God of War is a breakthrough of its own – it successfully reimagines Greek mythology for a present-day audience.